Pole11/ing-sw-2024-polelli-pozzi-quartieri-tessera/deliverables/uml.md

 ## Card

-In this section we will shortly explain how we structured the classes regarding the various types of cards.
+This section provides a concise overview of the class structure we implemented to represent the different card types.

 !["UML of Card"](img/card.svg)

-Here is a table that shows what all the types of cards have in common, so that it is easier to aggregate them into classes and subclasses.
+The following table summarizes the common attributes shared by all card types, facilitating their organization into classes and subclasses.

 | Card      | Has Corner (4) | Has Resource Corner (max 4) | Has Item Corner (max 1) | Has Points | Has Challenge | Has Resource Needed (max 5) | Has Back Resource |
 |-----------|----------------|-----------------------------|-------------------------|------------|---------------|-----------------------------|-------------------|